Future of Sex

 While VR has definitely gotten out of the gate first, with products like the Oculus Rift, HTC Vive, and even the very affordable Google Cardboard, augmented reality research has some more-than-huge backers behind its development.

-Google already lead the race with the recent Google Glass project.
+Google already lead the race with its Google Glass project.
 Unfortunately, this first AR incarnation hit like a lead balloon because of what could be best be called the viewing problem with AR.

 Not viewing in the case of what the wearer sees but in how they are seen.
 The main allure of AR, after all, is that it interfaces with the outside world.
 Virtual reality hardware doesn’t need to be pretty as the user is usually safe and sound in their “real” home or office when they are using it.